tadeograch/simple_shell-1/README.md

-# Foobar

-Simple_shell project - Holberton School - COHORTE 13 - NOVEMBER 2020
+# Simple_shell project - Holberton School - COHORTE 13 - NOVEMBER 2020

 ## How to use